John Lorne Campbell: Personal life

-Folklorist, naturalist, & Laird of Canna
+Folklorist, naturalist, and Laird of Canna

 In addition to his other interests, in 1936 Campbell began to study the distribution and migration of insects.
 His Hebridean collection, started on Barra in 1936 was continued on Canna from 1938 with the use of a mercury vapour moth trap from 1951 onwards.
 The collection now consists of 30 cabinet drawers containing 283 species of macrolepidoptera, including the first recorded specimen of the noctuid moth Dianthoecia caesia taken in Scotland and some other surprises.

 In June 1936, Campbell's work collecting and publishing Scottish Gaelic folktales tipped off the Irish Folklore Commission to the fact that the oral tradition still survived in the Gàidhealtachd.
 Dr. Séamus Ó Duilearga accordingly wrote to Campbell and invited him to visit the Commission's archives in Dublin.
 While Campbell was unable at the time to accept, their correspondence continued and was the beginning of a decades long collaboration.

 In 1937, the Campbells' travelled to Nova Scotia with an Ediphone to record Canadian Gaelic folklore and traditional singers.
 The Campbells spent six weeks in Cape Breton, where they used the Ediphone to record upon wax cylinders ninety five Gaelic traditional songs and ballads, two games, seven local songs, and three original songs sung by their composer.
 John Campbell also persuaded Jonathon G. MacKinnon (1869–1944), the former editor of the literary magazine Mac-Talla, to introduce him to Gabriel Syllibuy, the Chief of Cape Breton's indigenous Mi'kmaq people.
 The Campbells recorded Syllibuy as he described, in the Mikmaq language, an account from the oral tradition about the arrival of the first Gaels in the Province.
-The Campbells also recorded other Mikmaqs singing Roman Catholic plain song hymns in the Mik'maq language.
+The Campbells also recorded other Mikmaqs singing Catholic plain song hymns in the Mik'maq language.